BroadcomMFD/broadcom-product-scripts/ca-endevor/ca-gen-whitepaper-sample/README.md

 ### Zowe

 You must have a valid installation of the Zowe CLI.
 The recommended approach is to use a supported environment, like [CA Brightside](https://www.broadcom.com/products/mainframe/application-development/brightside).
-This takes much of the guesswork and trial-and-error that can sometimes accompany installing and configuring open source tools.
+This takes out much of the guesswork and trial-and-error that can sometimes accompany installing and configuring open source tools.

-However, the only requirements for the scripts to run correctly are to have a valid Zowe CLI with the CA Endevor SCM for Zowe CLI plugin installed and correctly configured.
+However, the only requirements for the scripts to run correctly are to have a valid [Zowe CLI](https://www.npmjs.com/package/@zowe/cli) with the [CA Endevor SCM for
+Zowe CLI plugin](https://www.npmjs.com/package/@broadcom/endevor-for-zowe-cli) installed and correctly configured.

 ## Configuration